croservices/cro/docs/intro/spa-with-cro.md

 So we're at a food festival.
 Or a beer festival.
 Or any event with a bunch of stuff that we could try.
 But...what to try?
 If only there was some app where pepole could leave their tips about what's hot and what's not, and we could see them in real time!
-If there'd been such a thing at the least beer festival I went to, I might have been spared that green tea beer...
+If there'd been such a thing at the last beer festival I went to, I might have been spared that green tea beer...

 So, we'll make a SPA that supports: